 The Covid-19 pandemic impacted the San Diego community in unforeseen ways such as the increased need for child care which inhibits the ability to work and can contribute to a family’s difficult choice to feed their family, buy diapers or purchase feminine products.
-The Junior League of San Diego identified an opportunity to create a Diaper Bank and Lady Locker (feminine product bank) to support the community.
+The Junior League of San Diego identified an opportunity to create a Diaper Bank and Period Pantry (feminine product bank) to support the community.

 Strategic Community Partnership

 This Strategic Community Partnership committee focuses on developing and establishing lasting relationships with Community Partners as well as identifying new potential partnerships and collaborations.
 The committee works with Community Partners to determine their needs and how JLSD can help provide direct service and support advocacy efforts.

 The Strategic Community Partnership Committee connects Community Partners with the appropriate Community Outreach committee depending on the needs of the organization as well as provides training opportunities for non-profits.
 The committee collects feedback and evaluations of our Community Partnerships to ensure that we are truly meeting the needs of our Community Partners by providing meaningful service and timely communication.